smart-home-edge-computing-capstone-2020/interaction-layer/README.md

 As a result, each node's database will have the following tables:

 SQLite does not support booleans.
-As such, they aer represented integers where 0 is false and 1 is true.
+As such, they are represented integers where 0 is false and 1 is true.

 #### sensor\_data